 Currently, the IRC is overseeing work to streamline and provide clearer career pathways in equine occupations, including allied health occupations such as equine dentistry.
 Consultation is in progress and resulting in energetic and extremely useful debate, allowing the IRC to understand the many aspects to be considered when deciding on the standards to be submitted for approval.
-It is clear that there are job roles taking place in real conditions, which some view as being unsuitable without extensive professional qualifications.
+It has become clear that there are job roles taking place in real conditions, which some industry experts view as being unsuitable without the individual having undertaken extensive professional development and obtained industry-recognised qualifications.
 Others feel these occupations can be undertaken under supervision (personal or virtual) or even by appropriately trained workers.
 It is clear even at this stage that decisions will have to be made between a number of potential solutions, each with their own merits and reflecting different means of balancing the various interests.
-In the case of the IRC, critical will be the way in which work is actually being undertaken, the demand and supply for job roles and training, and the best outcomes for animal welfare that can practically be achieved.
+For the IRC, it is critical to evaluate the ways in which work is being undertaken, the supply and demand for job roles and training, and practices that achieve the best outcomes for animal welfare.